pierreleripoll/mariaclaracastioni/content/1.spaces/2025-10-18-un-requiem.md

     caption: Maria Clara Castioni
   - src: /uploads/1t2a6881-2-grande.jpeg
     caption: Maria Clara Castioni
-description: Scenography for *Un requiem alpestre*, a musical show conceived by Daniele Pintaudi and directed by Olivia Seigne.
-A musical performance conceived by Daniele Pintaudi and directed by Olivia Seigne.
-A sensitive reflection on loss, fear, and mourning — but also on life, brotherhood, and hope.
-Three characters, blending music and song, lead a farewell ceremony, a poetic journey through the Alpine landscapes of the German author Georg Büchner.
+description: Scenography for *Un requiem alpestre*, a musical performance conceived by Daniele Pintaudi and directed by Olivia Seigne.
+A reflection on loss, fear, and mourning — but also on life, brotherhood, and hope.
+Three characters, blending music and song, lead a farewell ceremony through the Alpine landscapes of the German author Georg Büchner.
 credits: |
   A PROJECT BY DANIELE PINTAUDI
   DIRECTION: OLIVIA SEIGNE